 I have been wanting to design a typeface since I was little.
 I was that kid who dreamt about letterforms.
 Yes, that was me!
 I am grateful for the influence of Sesame Street and the School House Rock videos.
 They utilized a visual approach to letters and words set to music that I still remember.
 But for me, it was deeper than these shows.
 This details some of my fascination with letters:

-- I grew up in an era when penmanship was a point of pride.
+- I grew up in the 1970s when penmanship was a point of pride.
 Writing elegant cursive letters earned me the praise of all of my elementary school teachers.
 I was an excellent writer at an early age even though I attended a low performing elementary school.

 - In 2nd grade, I studied my mom’s cursive handwriting.
 It came in handy when I needed to forge her signature on a few school forms.
 (This was the era when schools did not call home.
-They expected a form to reach the parent when it was sent home with the child.)
+They expected a form to reach the parent when it was, you guessed it, sent home with the child.)

 - As an 8 year old growing up in North Philly, I would grab red moist broken brick from the alley and draw big graffiti letters on the street.
 This was before sidewalk chalk was invented.
-I often wrote my name in different styles.
 LOL

 - As a pre-teen, I studied the print handwriting of adults.
 My mom’s friend had an intriguing writing style.
-In the 1970s, you had to write for everything: applications, forms, etc. I secretly obtain his job application from his bag and I replicated his handwriting.
-I practiced writing it so much that it replaced my own style of handwriting.
+I secretly obtained a writing sample from his bag and I replicated it.
+I practiced so much that it replaced my own style of handwriting.

 - As a teen, I loved looking at album covers.
 My mom had a collection from the 70s and 80s when the emphasis was on artwork and creative expressions of type.
 I especially liked the Parliament Funkadelic logotype the most.

-- I attended a vocational high school in North Philly where I learned how to write calligraphy.
-Once the personal computer became the standard, I abandoned it.
-Lately because of Instagram, I have circled back around to it and I am teaching it to my children.
+- I attended a vocational high school in my neighborhood where I learned how to write calligraphy.
+Once the personal computer became the standard in the 1990s, I abandoned this craft.
+Lately because of Instagram, I have circled back around to it.

-- As a designer in my 20s, I enjoyed using the subways in big cities to examine how type and design were used to direct people.
+- As a graphic designer in my 20s, I enjoyed riding the subways in big cities to examine how type and design were used to direct people.

-- In my 30s, I left the design field for 7 years to become a youthworker in a community struggling with poverty, drugs and violence.
+- In my 30s, I left the design field for 7 years to become a youthworker in a disadvantaged African American community in Delaware.
 As the character development component of an afterschool program, I taught elementary school kids how to create their own typeface.
 They used it to pass messages to each other throughout the school day thoroughly confusing their teachers.
 Eventually, they found out and thanked me for getting their students excited about the written word.